surendramaran/YOLO/YOLOv8-Image-Classification-Android-Tflite/README.md

 ### Contributing
 Contributions are welcome!
 If you want to contribute to this project, feel free to fork the repository and submit a pull request with your changes.

+### Contact
+For any questions or feedback, feel free to contact [surendramaran8@gmail.com] or open an [issue](https://github.com/surendramaran/YOLO/issues/new) in the repository.

+### Support
+If you find this project helpful and want to support its development, consider becoming a patron on [Patreon](https://www.patreon.com/SurendraMaran).
+Your support will help in maintaining and improving the project.
+Thank you!